+Following this methodology, the survey was able to investigate most of Songo Mnara and Sanje ya Majoma islands.
+A total of 1,950 STPs were excavated over the course of two field seasons (Figure 4).
+This enabled complete, gridded coverage of about 6 km2 of the two islands spread along roughly 19 km of coastline, including the entire northern portion of Songo Mnara Island closest to the town.
+Only 14 percent of the dogleash collections on bare coral areasproved positive.
+The vast majority of the positive dogleash tests came from bare areas around the edges of loci of human activity; none were located in the southeast excluded area.
+Time constraints during a shortened second field season prevented coverage of portions of the center of Songo Mnara, the southeast of Sanje ya Majoma, the area around Mwanikiwambi, and Sangarungu Island with the 50-m interval STP grid.
+The two former areas were explored through pedestrian survey and STP transects, however, which provided no evidence of substantial past activity.

 Results of the survey

-Following this methodology, the survey was able to investigate nearly the entirety of Songo Mnara and Sanje ya Majoma islands.
-A total of 1,950 STPs were excavated over the course of two field seasons (Figure 4).
-This enabled the complete, gridded coverage of about six km2 of the two islands spread along roughly 19 km of coastline, including the entire northwest portion of Songo Mnara Island closest to the town.
-Of the dogleash collections on bare coral areas, only 14 percent proved positive.
-The vast majority of the positive dogleash tests came from bare areas around the edges of loci of human activity; none were located in the excluded area.
-Logistical issues prevented coverage of portions of the center of Songo Mnara and the southeast of Sanje ya Majoma with the 50-m interval STP grid.
-These areas were explored through pedestrian survey and STP transects.

 Perhaps the most striking result of the survey was the intensity of the two islands’ occupations.
 Over 44 percent (865 of 1950) of the STPs produced artifacts, mostly local ceramics, but also imported ceramics, beads, slag, and daub (Table 1).
 The density of artifacts was greatest in the northwestern portion of Songo Mnara and the western shoreline of Sanje ya Majoma.
-The intensity of the islands’ occupation meant that a non-site approach focusing on land use would be fruitful.
-Applying a traditional site-based approach to the data from Songo Mnara and Sanje ya Majoma was less advantageous because of the difficulty in distinguishing between sites.
+The intensity of the islands’ occupation meant that our non-site approach focusing on land use was fruitful.
+Applying a traditional site-based approach to the data from Songo Mnara and Sanje ya Majoma was less advantageous because of difficulty in distinguishing between sites.
 The edges of many artifact concentrations blurred into one another or were separated by relatively short distances, such that many concentrations probably did not represent discrete sites.

 Recovered loci and island chronology

 Rather than sites, the survey focused on 36 loci where artifacts were concentrated, distributed into 17 clusters across the two islands (Figure 5; Table 2).
 The majority of the recovered loci clusters (12 of 17) were found in the northwest portion of Songo Mnara Island.
 They represented a variety of land-use patterns.
 Some were permanently occupied settlements, with the greatest artifact densities outside the town walls, the remains of stone and/or wattle-and-daub architecture, and the presence of cemeteries.
 Other loci were probably activity areas where people from Songo Mnara or the other settlements on the island farmed, fished, procured water, or carried out other tasks.
-Based upon artifact density, these activity areas were used more or less intensively, with some representing regular use, potentially with seasonal or dispersed household occupations (i.e. in fieldhouses).
+Based upon artifact density, these activity areas were used more or less intensively, with some representing regular use, potentially with seasonal or dispersed household occupations (i.e. in fieldhouses, temporary structures occupied during particular moments in the agricultural cycle).